English | Lietuviškai

 5. Basic programs

 Because the Peropesis operating system is minimalist, a command-line-based system, all programs on this system are accessed through a command-line interface.
-Immediately after the Peropesis OS has been loaded in the computer's RAM and the system has been accessed on behalf of a root user, all programs can be called by specifying their names/commands in the command prompt.
+Immediately after the Peropesis OS has been loaded in the computer's RAM and the system has been accessed on behalf of a root user, all programs can be called by specifying their names/commands in the command-line.
+Below are some examples of basic programs.

 5.1 Program pwd

-Program pwd prints working directory or otherwise specifies which system directory you are in as a user.
+Program pwd prints working directory or otherwise specifies which system directory you, as a user, are in.

 $ pwd